Restoration

 We also protect and restore wetlands, wet prairies, and floodplains.
 We do all this to help protect and enhance the habitats our regional, and sometimes imperiled, wildlife relies upon for survival.

-Oak and Prairie Habitats
+Oak and Prairie Habitats - Willamette Valley

 Oak and prairie habitats are some of the most impacted, and quickly disappearing habitat types in the Willamette Valley.
 Less than 3% of historic habitat remains, leaving little space for the many plants and animals that rely on these areas for survival.
 That’s why McKenzie River Trust works closely with our partners to protect and enhance these areas through on-the-ground restoration projects.

 McKenzie River Trust works with a range of partners.
 From private landowners to watershed councils, local Tribes, and state and federal agencies, we’re all pulling together for Oregon’s lands and rivers.
 One aspect of this work is supporting Indigenous-led initiatives to return good fire to the landscape.
-Fire can seem scary, but our region has relied on traditional burning practices of the Kalapuya People since time immemorial.
+Fire can seem scary, but our region has relied on the traditional burning practices of the Kalapuya People since time immemorial.

 McKenzie River Trust is one of nine members of the Siuslaw Coho Partnership, a collaborative group centered around Coho salmon recovery.
 Formed in 2018, the partnership includes state, federal, tribal, and non-profit partners who have been working together to bring critical investments and a wide range of expertise to the Siuslaw and Coastal Lakes basin.